Delocalization of One-Dimensional Random Band Matrices: Definition and properties of K

 It implies that in this case \eqref{aauduyuadw} holds. \end{itemize}

 Therefore, we have proved that for any $\xi$'s, the \eqref{aauduyuadw} holds, which complete the proof of \eqref{spwow3} for the case of $\pi=\emptyset$ and $\sigma_1=+$, $\sigma_2=-$.

-Next, we start to prove \eqref{eq:bcal_k_pi} in the case $\pi\ne \emptyset$.
+We now prove \eqref{eq:bcal_k_pi} in the case $\pi\ne \emptyset$.
 As above, we use the decomposition method as in Figure \ref{fig:Decp}.
-Recall that in \eqref{KThThSigma}, we write Among the molecules in this molecule structure, there must be one molecule only contains one $c-$vertex, i.e., the big dot for this molecule only connect one $(\Theta^{(B)}_{t|m^2|-1}) _{c_{2k-1},c_{2k}}$ edge.
+By \eqref{KThThSigma} we write Among the molecules in this molecule structure, there must be one molecule containing only one $c-$vertex, i.e., the big dot of this molecule connects with only one $(\Theta^{(B)}_{t|m^2|-1}) _{c_{2k-1},c_{2k}}$ edge.
 (For example, the top, left and right molecules in Figure \ref{fig:Decp}).
-For simplicity, we assume that it is the first molecule, and it contains $c_1$, and connects with $a_1,a_2\cdots a_{m-1}$.
-Note in this case
+For simplicity, we assume that it is the first molecule, and it contains $c_1$ and connects with $a_1,a_2\cdots a_{m-1}$.
+Note that in this case